ajroach42/ajroach42.github.io/_posts/2021-02-07-videofreex-early-diy-media-and-the-future.md

 One such group is the NY based artist collective known as [The Videofreex](https://en.wikipedia.org/wiki/Videofreex) or The Media Bus.
 Some of [their footage survives on youtube](https://www.youtube.com/user/Videofreex), but most of it is now locked behind [Expensive paywalls](https://www.vdb.org/artists/videofreex).

-These folks covered the gamut.
-News, activism, entertainment,
+These folks covered the gamut: News, activism, entertainment.

 Here, for example, is a video of [The Videofreex interviewing Fred Hampton in 1969](https://invidious.tube/watch?v=wIbeTS8G5co), a few months before he would be murdered by the Chicago Police Department, while Bobby Seale was on trial in a kangaroo court for conspiracy, and crossing state lines with intent to incite a riot.